 All applicants must fulfill Clark University's eligibility requirements.
 Applications may be rejected for any number of reasons by the overseas program.

 Your student account will be billed for Clark tuition each semester that you are abroad, and Clark will pay your tuition/academic fees to Augsburg College’s Center for Global Education.
+There is a one- time $1000 study abroad fee that will appear on your Clark tuition bill.
 You will be billed by the Augsburg College’s Center for Global Education directly for your room and board.
 Books, non-academic fees, visa, and travel expenses are your responsibility.
 You are also responsible for all of your personal expenses and for your pocket money while abroad.
 Remember that here might be a whole array of fees in Namibia for using the gym, clubs, computers, laundry, transportation, books, cell phones, etc. These fees vary from year to year and we recommend that you check the website of your host institution to see if further information is available.
 Any additional expenses related to individual courses, such as travel, are also your responsibility.

 You will receive an invoice from Clark's Student Accounts Department, indicating that the tuition payment will be due by mid-July for the fall and mid-December for the spring.
 The exact due date will appear on your bill.
 Failure to satisfy your financial obligation to Clark University by the due date may result in your withdrawal from the program.
 Failure to satisfy your financial obligations to your host institution may result in no transcript being issued for your participation in their program.